Timmins: Decline and recent history

-In the 1990s, the City of Timmins became a regional service and distribution centre for Northeastern Ontario.
+The city's population peaked in the mid 1990s, when the city became a regional service and distribution centre for Northeastern Ontario.
+However, with the exception of a slight bump in 2011, the population has been consistently declining.

+Rail service to Timmins was discontinued in 1990, but is expected to return within the next decade.

+The last of the original three mines to close was the Dome Mine, which was closed in 2017, after 107 years of operation, and about 17 million troy ounces of gold produced.

 Climate

 Timmins is near the northern periphery of the hemiboreal humid continental climate (Dfb).
-Timmins has very cold winters, being in Northern Ontario, but temperatures in late summer and autumn tend to be among the coldest for any major city in any Canadian province.
-During the spring and summer, temperatures can rise considerably.
-The highest temperature ever recorded in Timmins was 39.4 C on 12 July 1936.
-The coldest temperature ever recorded was −45.6 C on 1 February 1962.
+Timmins has cold and snowy winters, being located in Northern Ontario.
+Temperatures in late summer and autumn tend to be among the coolest for any non-coastal major city in Canada.
+During the late spring and summer, temperatures can rise considerably, sometimes accompanied by high humidity and unstable air masses.
+The highest temperature ever recorded in Timmins was 39.4 C on July 12, 1936.
+The coldest temperature ever recorded was −45.6 C on February 1, 1962.